Medigap Supplement Plan G

 Before we define and discuss the benefits of Medigap Plan G, let’s talk a little about complete coverage.
 A Medigap plan that can provide complete coverage is a plan that can enhance Medicare Parts A and B by providing coinsurance and co-payments for both plans, a drug plan coverage, and coverage even if you traveled to a foreign country.
 Medigap Plan J used to provide all those benefits.
 It was the gold standard in complete coverage.
 It was possibly the best medicare gap insurance offered during its time.
 Unfortunately, Medigap Plan J was discontinued on June 1, 2010.

 With Medigap Plan J gone, Medigap Plan F quickly stepped in to take its place.
 It was the new definition of full coverage.
-The benefits of Plan F are as follows:
+The benefits of Plan F are:

 - Medicare Part A coinsurance & hospital costs – and up to an additional 365 days after Medicare benefits are exhausted